ARAldhafeeri/IEEE-Calculator-/README.md

 IEEE floating poing double precision calculator using VHDL and Xilinx

-You search for the source and the test bench inside the folders.
+Search for the source and the test bench inside the sources folder.

 You will need Vivado 18 or higher.